-A little over a year ago I wrote a post about the benefits of having a writing accountability partner.
+Several years ago, I wrote a post about the benefits of having a writing accountability partner.
 I had a writing buddy and we would meet once a week at a coffee shop to work on our books and it worked out really well… until he got a new job AND got married and his life got too busy to meet up.

 That’s okay, I thought.
 I’ll just keep up the routine and finish my book.
 I have that time carved out and I’ll write as usual.
+I got this!

 Um… No. Really not.